-NISD to offer two new sports for middle school students - Port Arthur News
+Nederland ISD adding 2 more sports to middle school athletics - Port Arthur News

 “In those years, we went to state in team tennis, which is hard to do,” he said.
 “From that foundation of kids, we had a kid go to state twice and had a doubles team go.
 We were very successful and it was because of seventh and eighth grade tennis.
 The kids had a much better foundation.”

-For many students in the area, the lack of tennis leagues means their only chance to play competitively will be for a school district.
+For many students in the area, the lack of tennis leagues means the only chance to play competitively is through the school district.

 “There are going to be some kids that get involved that might not have ever played otherwise and might end up being really good,” Lopez said.
 “I think NISD is doing a great job because it is giving the kids a chance to play something else that they may have wanted to.

-I have had so many kids that come to me as juniors and say that they want to play tennis, but by then, it is too late, because they never picked up a racket.
+“I have had so many kids that come to me as juniors and say that they want to play tennis, but by then, it is too late, because they never picked up a racket.
 These were volleyball and soccer kids.
 They might have tried both when they were in junior high.”

+PNG’S 7-on-7 team is state bound & coached by former running back